stat545ubc-2021/functionsjuliafast/assignment_1b.md

     ## #   Pteropoda <dbl>, Nemertea <dbl>, Phoronida <dbl>, Pisces <dbl>, …

-I want to further modify this cleaned dataset to work best with the function I plan to create:
+I want to further modify this cleaned dataset to work best with the function I plan to create (code modified from STAT545A MDA Milestone 3):

 ``` r
 #create a new dataset called "zooplankton_funct" from the cleaned version of the original dataset